nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 - **User-Friendly Listing:** The primary goal of the `ListCommand` is to provide a user-friendly way to list all drugs in the inventory, enhancing the user's experience in accessing inventory information.

+- **Data Presentation:** The design considers how to present the list of drugs in a clear and organized manner to provide valuable information to the user.

+- **Performance:** The implementation should be optimized to list the inventory efficiently, even if it contains a large number of drugs.

 ### Implementation

 The `ListCommand` is implemented as follows: